karanpratapsingh/system-design/README.md

 ### Advantages

-- Backups of the entire database of relatively no impact on the master.
+- Backups of the entire database have relatively no impact on the master.
 - Applications can read from the slave(s) without impacting the master.
 - Slaves can be taken offline and synced back to the master without any downtime.